 CHE 251.
 QUANTITATIVE ANALYSIS.
 A comprehensive course in the theory and application of chemical principles to analysis.
 Lecture topics include error analysis, gravimetric and volumetric methods, complex solution equilibria and electrochemistry.
-The laboratory consists of classical gravimetric and volumetric methods and analysis.
-2 hours lecture and 6 hours of laboratory per week.
-The course will be offered Fall semester odd years and Spring semester even years.
+The course consists of two one hour lectures per week.
+First time registrants must take both the lecture component and the lab component concurrently.
 Prerequisite: CHE 152.
+Corequisite: CHE 251L.
 (F-O-STT).